 Of the 20 employers surveyed who responded in San Diego County, who provides medical benefits, almost all reported that they pay half or more of the cost of medical insurance for full-time, and most reported that they pay half or more of the cost of medical insurance for part-time Pharmacists.

 What is the Job Outlook?

 Good job opportunities are expected for Pharmacists because of the increased pharmaceutical needs of a growing, older population.
 With advances in science, the need for Pharmacists grows as more medications become available to treat a greater number of conditions.
 New medical technologies and developments in administering medication also increase their demand.
 In addition, job openings for Pharmacists will result from the expansion of retail pharmacies and other employment settings and from the need to replace workers who transfer to other occupations or retire.

 Projections of Employment

-In California, the number of Pharmacists is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Pharmacists are expected to increase by 15.2 percent, or 4,100 jobs between 2012 and 2022.
+In California, the number of Pharmacists is expected to grow slower than average growth rate for all occupations.
+Jobs for Pharmacists are expected to increase by 7.6 percent, or 2,200 jobs between 2014 and 2024.